-The B register is a one-byte buffer to gate into the ALU all data which the contents of the A register can modify.
+The B register is a one byte buffer to gate into the ALU all data which can be modified by the contents of the A register.
 The data in the SDR is normally gated into the B register every machine cycle, but can be inhibited if the operation requires.
 During an I/O cycle, the attachment has control of this gating.